rudolfgrauberger/sonar-cxx-wiki/Troubleshooting.md

 * Be sure that the tools are run in the same location as the analysis.
 And that you dont move reports between locations with different paths.

-**Q: I still dont see any Cppcheck violations in SonarQube** **A:** Cppcheck supports two different formats for XML reports: 'version 1' and 'version 2'.
+**Q: I still dont see any Cppcheck violations in SonarQube**

+**A:** Cppcheck supports two different formats for XML reports: 'version 1' and 'version 2'.
 Make sure you use the former.

+**Q: SonarQube fails to start with error messages: Cannot insert duplicate key row in object 'dbo.rules'**

+**A:** This problem can occur when using MS SQL database configured to be case insensitive.
+Make sure database is set to be case sensitive and restart SonarQube.
+For more information check database requirements for SonarQube: [Requirements](http://docs.codehaus.org/display/SONAR/Requirements)